imvijaychaurasia/automations/automation/github/security/README.md

 ### 2️⃣ Run the Script
 Run the script using Python:
 ```bash
 python3 dependabot_report.py
 ```

 ### 3️⃣ Output
 After execution, two CSV files will be generated:
 1. **`dependabot_issues_report.csv`**:
    - Contains detailed information about high/critical alerts.
 2. **`repositories_list_scanned_for_dependabot_issues.csv`**:
    - Summarizes repositories scanned and their respective alerts count.

 ## 🌟 How This Script Helps at the Organizational Level
 - **📉 Risk Reduction**: Identifies high-risk vulnerabilities across all repositories, enabling timely remediation.
 - **⏱️ Time-Saving**: Automates manual scanning, making the process efficient and repeatable.
 - **📊 Reporting**: Provides actionable insights through easy-to-read CSV reports.
 - **🔍 Visibility**: Improves visibility into security vulnerabilities for decision-making.

 ## ✨ Features
 - ✅ Scans all non-archived repositories in the organization.
 - ✅ Filters and prioritizes high/critical severity alerts.
 - ✅ Supports large organizations with pagination handling for GitHub API.
 - ✅ Outputs comprehensive and structured CSV reports.

-## 🧑‍💻 Contributing

-Feel free to submit issues or suggest improvements by opening a pull request.

 ## 🔒 Security Notice
 - Ensure your GitHub **Personal Access Token** is kept secure.
 - Avoid committing sensitive information to version control.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-💡 *Made with ❤️ to secure your software ecosystem!*